FreeAgent Central Limited Standard Framework Agreement

 - 10.4 In no circumstance shall FreeAgent be liable for any loss, damage, costs or expenses of any nature whatsoever incurred or suffered by the Partner that is: (i) of an indirect, special or consequential nature; or (ii) any loss of profits, revenue, business opportunity or goodwill.

-- 10.6 The Partner shall be held liable for and shall indemnify and hold harmless FreeAgent from any losses, damages liabilities, costs and expenses incurred by FreeAgent as a result of breach of this Agreement by the Partner.
+- 10.6 The Partner shall be held liable for and shall indemnify and hold harmless FreeAgent from any losses, damages, liabilities, costs and expenses incurred by FreeAgent as a result of breach of this Framework Agreement by the Partner.

-- 11.9 This Agreement shall be binding upon and enure for the benefit of the successors in title of the parties hereto.
-FreeAgent shall be entitled to assign this Agreement and all or any of its rights and obligations hereunder.
-The Partner shall not be entitled to assign this Agreement nor all or any of its rights and obligations hereunder without the prior written consent of FreeAgent, such consent not to be unreasonably withheld or delayed.
+- 11.9 This Framework Agreement shall be binding upon and ensure for the benefit of the successors in title of the parties hereto.
+FreeAgent shall be entitled to assign this Framework Agreement and all or any of its rights and obligations hereunder.
+The Partner shall not be entitled to assign this Framework Agreement nor all or any of its rights and obligations hereunder without the prior written consent of FreeAgent, such consent not to be unreasonably withheld or delayed.

 - 11.11 The Partner shall comply with all laws, statutes and regulations in the Territory concerning making the Services available and with all and any conditions binding on it in any licences, registrations, permits and approvals necessary or advisable for the importation/exportation making the Services available in the Territory.

-- 11.13 A breach of Clauses 11.11 and 11.12 by the Partner shall be deemed material and FreeAgent shall have the right to terminate this Agreement in accordance with Clause 8.
+- 11.14 A breach of Clauses 11.11, 11.12 and 11.13 by the Partner shall be deemed material and FreeAgent shall have the right to terminate this Framework Agreement in accordance with Clause 8.

 12. Governing law and submission to jurisdiction

-- 12.1 This Agreement shall be governed by and construed in accordance with English law.
+- 12.1 This Framework Agreement shall be governed by and construed in accordance with English law.

-- 12.2 The Partner hereby irrevocably submits to the exclusive jurisdiction of the English Courts for the purpose of hearing and determining any dispute arising out of this Agreement and for the purpose of enforcement of any judgment against its assets.
+- 12.2 The Partner hereby irrevocably submits to the exclusive jurisdiction of the English Courts for the purpose of hearing and determining any dispute arising out of this Framework Agreement and for the purpose of enforcement of any judgement against its assets.